learndataengineering/learndataengineering.guide/_docs/index.md

 As data engineers we deal with various data and engineering aspects to serve the data to stakeholders.
 There are a ton of tools used in the modern data engineering(DE) to achieve this.

-As a beginner or even as an experienced data professional, setting the right context about the field and to understand what skills are required along the path to become a data engineer is a bit cumbersome.
+As a beginner or even as an experienced data professional, setting the right context about the field and skills required to become a data engineer is proving to be a bit cumbersome.

+There are new tools introduced every other week to alleviate the burden on the DE teams.
 This guide intends to solve that specific problem.
-It tries to provide a clear context and core skills for DE and beyond.
+It tries to provide a clear context and core skills for DE.
 More on the guide [here](https://www.learndataengineering.guide/faqs/).

 ### Big Data Era and Modern Data Engineering Landscape

 Internet ushered the big data era.
-The opensource revolution of the [Hadoop ecosystem](https://www.geeksforgeeks.org/hadoop-ecosystem/) years enabled any oraganization with decent IT experiennce to build their own data platforms that could be on par with the internet companies of Silicon Valley.
+The opensource revolution of the [Hadoop ecosystem](https://www.geeksforgeeks.org/hadoop-ecosystem/) years enabled any oraganization with decent IT experiennce to build their own data platforms that could be on par with Silicon Valley's internet companies.

-Shortly after their success, the opensource tools fell short of their expectations since they needed lot of software engineering, networking and baby-sitting skills to get the right data output within time.
+Shortly after their success, the those tools fell short of the expectations since they needed lot of software engineering, networking and baby-sitting skills to get the right data output within time.

 The [modern data engineering platform](https://towardsdatascience.com/the-building-blocks-of-a-modern-data-platform-92e46061165) greatly abstracts a lot of complexities of the data stack of the previous Hadoop years.
 The focus is on serving the quality data at scale with confidence and with minimal intrevention.